-I promised a follow-up on this parting greeting.
+I promised a follow-up on my “Will I meet you in heaven?” parting greeting.
 It is a very useful one-liner.

 The purpose of one-liners is to capture interest and to convey information in short compass.
 It provokes thought on an important topic.

 There should be many one-liners in the repertoire of Christians who wish to be effective in Christ’s kingdom.

 One cannot evangelise everyone one meets, but one can engage with those whom one meets on a day-to-day basis.
 One should look upon such people as brought to you in God’s providence Jn 6:37.

 I am composing a book on personal evangelism and its rationale, but suffice it to say for the present that one of the most fruitful and useful one-liners for strangers is ‘Will I meet you in heaven?’

 There are not many evangelistic greetings for strangers, because strangers are likely to be put off by ‘religious talk’.
 Rather, it is more important to establish rapport with strangers and to allow the conversation to progress naturally to important matters.